 Skip to Content

-That’s the gold standard according to the CDC.
-Yet, 1 in 3 American adults admit, they’re not getting the recommended amount.
+That’s the gold standard, according to the Centers for Disease Control and Prevention.
+Yet, one in three American adults admit they’re not getting the recommended amount.

-For many, getting adequate sleep is a casual afterthought to the myriad of things they want to accomplish during waking hours.
-But as it turns out, the outcome of not getting enough sleep can be far more severe than just “feeling tired.”
+For many of us, getting adequate sleep is an afterthought among the many things we want to accomplish during waking hours.
+But the risks of failing to get enough sleep extend beyond just “feeling tired.”

-“Sleep is regenerative,” explained Dr. Samantha Kapphahn, Cardiologist at ThedaCare.
-“This is your body’s opportunity to restore, recharge and recover from strain that occurs during your waking hours.”
+“Sleep is regenerative,” says Dr. Samantha Kapphahn, Cardiologist at ThedaCare.
+“This is your body’s opportunity to restore, recharge, and recover from strain that occurs during your waking hours.”

 Good sleep, specifically the deep sleep that occurs during non-rapid eye movement (NREM) stages, is essential to mental and physical health.
-It improves our ability to focus, make sound decisions, have energy, manage our weight and fight infections.
-Additionally, as your heart rate slows, blood pressure drops and breathing stabilizes during NREM sleep, it reduces stress on the heart and prevents damage to the cardiovascular system.
+It improves your ability to focus, make sound decisions, re-energize, manage your weight, and fight infections.
+Additionally, as your heart rate slows, blood pressure drops and breathing stabilizes during NREM sleep.
+This reduces stress on the heart and prevents damage to the cardiovascular system.

-For those getting inadequate or interrupted sleep on a regular basis – otherwise known as chronic sleep deprivation – the heart doesn’t have enough time to recuperate, often resulting in heart conditions such as high blood pressure, heart attack, obesity, diabetes and stroke.
+For those getting inadequate or interrupted sleep on a regular basis — otherwise known as chronic sleep deprivation — the heart doesn’t have enough time to recuperate.
+This can result in conditions including high blood pressure, heart attack, obesity, diabetes, and stroke.

-As mentioned above, inadequate sleep can lead to a myriad of health concerns, including serious heart conditions.
+Inadequate sleep can lead to serious heart conditions.

-“Think about all of the tools and resources we depend on to function in our daily life,” said Dr. Kapphahn.
+“Think about all of the tools and resources we depend on to function in our daily life,” Dr. Kapphahn said.
 “At some point, everything needs a chance to recharge.
 The heart is no different.
 If it never stops working at full speed, it will inevitably break down.”

 That breakdown could have severe, or even fatal, repercussions.
 Without proper rest, you are at higher risk for: